Twan-M/SmartMedi/Notification Matrix/README.md

 ![IMG_3597](https://github.com/user-attachments/assets/55142d51-ac1e-4f65-8e90-741038316b48)

 > **Common Issue:** If the matrix does not display, ensure that the FastLED library is installed in de lib_deps and the correct GPIO pin is used.
+> **Checkpoint:** Verify that the LED matrix is powered on and FastLED is able to control it by lighting up a few LEDs as a test.

 **Connect to WIFI:**